-I don’t believe that women choose to be repressed and I wonder if they are Muslim because their families, culture and country are Muslim.
-I tell myself that women would choose freedom and liberty, even if that does not mean bearing all and even if many perhaps like being modest and retiring.
+Women don’t choose repression, and I wonder if some are Muslim only because their families, culture and country are Muslim.
+I tell myself, therefore, that women would choose freedom and liberty – that does not mean bearing all – even if it is to be modest and retiring.

 Many women speak out – see Mary Winehouse, Madonna, Lady Gaga, Hilary Clinton.
 These are however, examples of white women protected in western society.
 Society accepts them and embraces or criticises them for their views – not because they are women.

 Women do not need Islam just to be reserved and demure.
 In Iran in the eighties, women felt liberated.
 It seems unlikely that these women asked for draconian laws to limit their freedom.
 Some say that Islamic law is there because men could not control themselves.
 What truth is there in that?
 This seems to be for another age, like outdated kosher laws, but kosher laws are not harmful to people.

 If the Qur’an enslaves women, what can we do about it?
 And who are we to expect such change?
 Society?
 Christians?
 Jews?
 The United Nations?
 Why are there not men fighting for an Islamic movement for the freedom of women and overturning these laws?
 Anyone outspoken is perhaps frightened of reprisals or social pressure.

 Are we suggesting a complete change of the Islamic world?
 There seem to be many supporters of it.
 Who am I to ask for change?
 Perhaps it is just a question of women grouping together.
 Can we equate this to the women’s suffragette movement in the 1920s?
 How was that won?
 By women taking risks, demonstrating, putting themselves in danger.
 Is that what we are asking of Muslim women to get religious laws changed?
 Like bating the dog from outside the ring?